I didn’t plan to roast coffee. I planned to make popcorn.

 I’d ordered a one-pound bag of Ethiopian Yirgacheffe green beans from an online supplier.
 When I opened the package, I was confused.

 These were not coffee beans.
 Not the coffee beans I knew, anyway.
-They were pale—somewhere between sage and khaki—and they were hard, like little pebbles.
+They were pale, somewhere between sage and khaki, and hard like little pebbles.
 They smelled faintly grassy, like dried herbs or hay.
 Nothing about them said coffee.

-This is the first surprise of home roasting: the flavor you know and love doesn’t exist in the raw bean.
-It’s created entirely by heat.
-Every note of chocolate, caramel, fruit, and toast is a chemical reaction waiting to happen—a reaction you’re about to trigger in a popcorn popper on your kitchen counter.
+The first surprise of home roasting is that the flavor you know and love does not exist in the raw bean.
+Heat creates it.
+Chocolate, caramel, fruit, and toast all come from that reaction, and you are about to trigger it in a popcorn popper on your kitchen counter.

 Setting up: less equipment than you’d think

-Home roasting can be as simple or as elaborate as you want.
+Home roasting can be simple.
 I started with:

 That’s it.
-No drum roaster, no thermometer, no sophisticated equipment.
+No drum roaster, no thermometer, no fancy setup.
 Professional roasters use machines that cost thousands and control temperature to the degree.
-I used a $20 popcorn popper and the scientific method of “watch, listen, smell.”
+I used a $20 popcorn popper and the simple method of watch, listen, smell.

 How much to roast

-The popper’s chamber held about 80–100 grams of green beans comfortably.
-That’s enough for roughly a week’s worth of pour-over coffee for one person—which turned out to be the perfect cadence.
+The popper held about 80 to 100 grams of green beans.
+That’s enough for roughly a week’s worth of pour-over coffee for one person.
 Roast on Saturday, drink all week, roast again.

 The roast: eight minutes that changed how I taste coffee

-I measured 90 grams of green beans, poured them into the popper, put the lid on (loosely—chaff needs to escape), and flipped the switch.
+I measured 90 grams of green beans, poured them into the popper, put the lid on loosely, and flipped the switch.

 Minutes 0–3: The drying phase

 The beans tumbled in the hot air.
 Nothing dramatic happened.
-The color shifted slowly from green to pale yellow, like bread beginning to toast.
-A thin, papery skin—the chaff—started to separate and float out of the popper.
+The color shifted from green to pale yellow, like bread starting to toast.
+A thin papery skin called chaff floated out of the popper.
 The kitchen smelled like warm hay.

 I stood there watching, feeling slightly ridiculous.
 This was either going to work or I was going to ruin ninety grams of Ethiopian coffee and set off the smoke alarm.